sindresorhus/execa/readme.md

 Type: `string | URL`\
 Default: `process.cwd()`

-Current working directory of the child process.
+Current working directory of the subprocess.

 This is also used to resolve the [`nodePath`](#nodepath) option when it is a relative path.